 Counselling & Psychotherapy in Walton on Thames serving Weybridge, Molesey and surrounding areas

-One of the questions I often get asked when people find out I'm a counsellor is 'So what type of counselling do you do?'
-I could answer this in many different ways, going into specifics about theory and my particular counselling approach if required, but I guess most people are really asking me 'What types of issues or areas of concern do you work with?' and/or 'Do you work with couples, young people, adults, children?'.
+Some of the questions I often get asked when people find out I'm a counsellor are: 'So what type of counselling do you do?'
+'What types of issues or areas of concern do you work with?'
+'Do you work with couples, young people, adults, children?'
+'Where are you based?'

 Don’t worry if you’re not sure how to express your reasons for attending counselling or what you hope counselling might help with, we can always look at this together.
 Please feel free to contact me if you’d like to discuss your particular circumstances.